nhungpham1707/CUTnRUN/README.md

 ## Data description

 ## Set up
 All scripts were run on HPC with slurm in a conda environment.
-A similar environment can be created from environment.yaml
+A similar environment can be created from environment.yaml.
+The file is arranged to have trim_galore installed before other packages to prevent version conflict.

 ```
 conda env create -f environment.yaml